-Next have each student count out 12 of the same color square tiles and move the other square tiles to the side or back in the container.
-Set up students to explore making rectangles using up to 12 square tiles.
-Share with students that their first challenge with rectangles for the day is to create as many rectangles as you can with up to 12 square tiles.
-Ask them to record each rectangle on grid paper.
-You might also make gluing square tiles together on paper as a way to capture all the rectangles they come up with.
+Ask each student to count out 6 of the same color square tiles and move the other square tiles to the side.
+Set up students to explore making rectangles using up to 6 square tiles.
+Share with students that their first challenge with rectangles for the day is to create as many rectangles as you can with up to 6 square tiles.
+If you are using paper square tiles you might have students glue their rectangles together on paper as a way to capture all the rectangles they come up with.
+Another idea could be to take pictures of the different rectangles they make so that you can project them after the class is done exploring.